terencefan/LobotomyAutomation/README.md

 3. Press `Alt + click` to repeat the work until the agent gets max EXP of that work type.
 4. Press `T` when selecting an creature to let Angela help you find candidates who don't have the EGO gift to work with the creature.
    - Press `T` again to toggle it off.
-6. Press `H` to send all agents back to their restroom.

 9. Press `Shift` when selecting agents to cancel their automation works.
 10. Press `P` to pause all automation works.